 1. Is a forum considered social media?

 Yes, forums are a form of social media.
-They enable users to create content, interact with others, and form communities—core elements of social networking.
+They enable users to create content, interact with others, and form communities, which are core elements of social networking.
 Although they differ from platforms like Instagram or Facebook, forums serve similar purposes in a more structured, topic-based way.

 2. Are forums social media platforms?